If you were to read this blog and walk away with one thing, I hope it’s

-(2) Working towards living well to 80 years, through eating well and active living.
+(2) Working towards living well to 80 years, through eating well, learning to be nicer, and active living.
 This often involves makes eating healthy easier, with the taste of novelty!
 This also involves learning new ways to connect with people on a real level, practice kindness, and grace.

 When I’m not eating food, I’m thinking about it, growing it, and planning the next meal.
 I grow my own small garden and love to help my community (both personally with friends and through nonprofits).
 The obsession with food has always been a thing for me but has been an extra fun challenge given my 80+ yr life goals, and accretion of food challenges (mine, and my friends’).

-- Bike commuting, snowboarding, stand-up paddleboard and other active living.
+- Bike commuting, snowboarding, stand-up paddleboard, capoeira and other active living.

-- Connecting with fellow humans through travel and languages.
+- Connecting with fellow humans, often through food, travel and languages, or local community activities.

-- Street art & graffiti: the patterns and trends found in this very human-scale embellishment of our cities have been really interesting to me.
+- Art: Doodling, you know, with a pencil, watercolors or other tools, like Pencil by 53.
+Another thread: street art & graffiti- the patterns and trends found in this very human-scale embellishment of our cities have been really interesting to me.
 Generations of alternative cultures and stories have left traces of themselves in the streets you walk in every day.
-Keep your eyes peeled!
+Keep your eyes peeled for this human-scale urban decor!
 See Instagram feed for #streetart.

-- Having real conversations: I like asking people odd questions to try and get at what they really care about.
-I find it rewarding to our souls to actually get to listen to some one talk about what they really care about and love.
+- Having real conversations: I like asking people questions to get at what they really care about.
+I find it rewarding to actually get to listen to some one talk about what they really love.
 Do Uber and Lyft drivers find this irksome?
-I have no idea, but I hope not.
+Maybe, but I hope not.

-If you have any errant thoughts, suggestions or questions feel free and encouraged to contact me via the comments section or yiling[dot]wong[at]gmail[dot] com.
+If you have any errant thoughts, suggestions or questions feel free and encouraged to contact me via the comments section or via the contact form section.
 I love connecting with people and learning their stories.